 A realistic budget is a critical part of any project or funding application.
 In this toolkit we unpack the structure a budget, what it should include and how to acquit.

-Your budget should be shown as a table divided in to two sections – Income and Expenses.
+Your budget should be shown as a table divided in to two sections – Income and Expenses, for example:

 List all the kinds of income you expect to receive for your project.
 This includes: